23-2-DSDN242/parametric-letterforms-Evieegotlost/README.md

 _____________________________________________________________________________________________________
 #### Progress:

 Mid-way through the project, I realized it would be difficult to replicate the style accurately due to the given parameter limit.
 Since I was using bezier vertex shapes to create the ink strokes, I would have to use a larger amount of parameters if I wanted to replicate the varying bends.
-Because of this, I would have to cut down the amount of shapes I'm using as well as any extra vertices.
-This leaves 3 main shapes each with 8 parameters.
 ![image1](img1.jpg)
 ![image2](img2.jpg)
+Because of this, I had to cut down the amount of shapes I'm using as well as any extra vertices.
+This leaves 3 main shapes each with 8 parameters.
 ![image3](sketch.jpg)
+I couldn't quite work out how to get the blur filter working the way I wanted it to and since I was running out of time I decided to not include the idea.
 ![image4](Alphabet.jpg)
+I didn't have much of a plan in mind for each character but I tried sticking to varying positions of each shape as well as keeping the overall font mostly readable.

+Due to a personal matter that has affected the process of this assignment, I couldn't quite get the outcome I had hoped to achieve.
+Some letters don't line up well as the others nor did I get to fiddle more with the interpolations of the transitions.
+Despite these mishaps, I don't fully dislike what I ended up with and still am satisfied with how it turned out.
 _____________________________________________________________________________________________________
 #### The 24 parameters per letter: